 Get found, faster!

-If you implement the above SEO strategies, your personal website has the best chance of ranking higher on search engines and gaining more attention from viewers.
+If you implement the above SEO strategies first-hand or with the help of an SEO agency, your personal website has the best chance of ranking higher on search engines and gaining more attention from viewers.
 Keywords are your new best friend.
 Write content, increase the number of backlinks, internally link between relevant pages and encourage users to share.